dv-dv-dv/fxbox/README.md

 The filtering is done by an algorithm implementing a direct II transpose structure which was coded and implemented using Cython.

-* real-time meaning that an audio sample is processed and then given to the ADC within a single buffer.

 References
 [1] Digital Dynamic Range Compressor Design by D. Giannoulis, M. Massberg, J.D.
+Reiss

-Reiss [2] Efficient Convolution without Input-Output Delay by W.G.
-Gardner [3] Partitioned Convolution Algorithms for Real-time Auralization by F. Wefers
+[2] Efficient Convolution without Input-Output Delay by W.G.
+Gardner

+[3] Partitioned Convolution Algorithms for Real-time Auralization by F. Wefers